 Making it work for CC

 A note about the template in the book: it is made for skip counting up to the 12s.
 I had to modify the circle (enlarging it on our copier) adding my own lines to make it possible to skip count 16 numbers.
 We chose to go up to the Classical Conversations standard of 15 and leave one of the wedges blank.
 And alternative would be to add the cubes to the Circular Art project.

-Math Art + Drawing Games for Kids is currently available for pre-order on Amazon.
+Math Art + Drawing Games for Kids is currently available on Amazon.